 Three Popular Cryptocurrencies

 Here are three of the most important and popular cryptocurrencies are as follows-

 Bitcoin is the most popular and still stands at the top in the cryptocurrency ranking.
-It regularly fluctuates from 55 to 65% from the total cryptocurrency market capitalization.
+It regularly fluctuates from 55 to 65% of the total cryptocurrency market capitalization.
 Bitcoin got its first Futures contract from the Chicago Board Options Exchange (CBOE) and the Chicago Mercantile Exchange (CME) in December 2017.

 The system Bitcoin follows is a peer-to-peer electronic cash system.
-It is widely popular since it is useful for transacting value outside of the traditional financial system.
+It is widely popular since it is useful for transacting value outside the traditional financial system.

 Ethereum is known as a second-generation blockchain and cryptocurrency.
 The position it holds in the cryptocurrency market is second.
-That is why Ethereum is the most important “altcoin”.
+That is why Ethereum is the most important “altcoin.”
 Here, altcoins are every other cryptocurrency besides Bitcoin.
 The value of Ethereum is one-third of Bitcoin.